scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2013-09-11-it-s-a-voight-kampff-test-try-not-to-fail.md

-## It’s a Voight-Kampff test.
+## It's a Voight-Kampff test.
 Try not to fail.

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2013/09/its-a-voight-kampff-test-try-not-to-fail
  * Wednesday, September 11, 2013